AldenL/CovidCases/README.md

+## Linear Relationship Between Covid Cases and Dates Over Time

-## Before performing linear regression we first check if a linear relationship exists between dates and covid cases
+Before performing linear regression we first check if a linear relationship exists with covid cases and dates over time.
+As we can see their is a correlation between the two.

 ![vis1](graphs/CasesDateRelation.png)